Skip to contents

 When interpreting the results of boot_t_TOST:

-1. The bootstrap p-values (p1 and p2) represent the empirical probability of observing the test statistic or more extreme values under repeated sampling
+1. The bootstrap p-values (p1 and p2) represent the empirical probability of observing the test statistic or more extreme values under repeated sampling, computed using a method that matches the selected boot_ci

-2. The confidence intervals are derived directly from the empirical distribution of bootstrap samples
+2. The confidence intervals are derived from the bootstrap distribution using the selected method (studentized, percentile, basic, or BCa)

 3. The distribution plots provide visual insight into the variability of the effect size estimate